 On behalf of the PSIC Audit and Evaluation Committee

-The creation, in public sector organizations, of independent audit committees that include a majority of members from outside the federal public service is an essential component of the Treasury Board (TB) Policy on Internal Audit.
-The fundamental role of these committees is to ensure that the deputy head has independent, objective advice, guidance and assurance on the adequacy of the department’s control and accountability processes.
+The requirement for public sector organizations to establish independent audit committees in which a majority of members are from outside the federal public administration is an essential component of the Treasury Board (TB) Policy on Internal Audit.
+The fundamental role of such committees is to ensure that the deputy head has independent, objective advice and assurance on the adequacy of the department’s control and accountability processes.

 The importance of audit committees was further highlighted in legislation when the Federal Accountability Act amended the Financial Administration Act to include the following requirements: